Netcracker/DRNavigator/documentation/public/Update-thirdparties.md

 ## Thirdparties For sm-check

-To address vulnerabilites with sm-check image, we need to make chnages in https://github.com/Netcracker/DRNavigator/tree/main/sm-check
+To upate thirdparties for sm-check image, we need to make chnages in https://github.com/Netcracker/DRNavigator/tree/main/sm-check

 * Update debian image as required and as applicable in [Dockerfile](https://github.com/Netcracker/DRNavigator/blob/main/paas-geo-monitor/Dockerfile).

 ## Thirdparties For sm-client

-To address vulnerabilites with sm-client image, we need to make changes in [Dockerfile-sc](https://github.com/Netcracker/DRNavigator/blob/main/Dockerfile-sc)
+To upate thirdparties for sm-client image, we need to make changes in [Dockerfile-sc](https://github.com/Netcracker/DRNavigator/blob/main/Dockerfile-sc)

 1. Update python image as required and as applicable.
 2. Update dependancies by modifying [requirements](https://github.com/Netcracker/DRNavigator/blob/main/requirements-sc.txt) file as applicable.

 ## Thirdparties For sm-dummy

-To address vulnerabilites with sm-dummy image, we need to make changes in https://github.com/Netcracker/DRNavigator/tree/main/tests/sm-dummy
+To upate thirdparties for sm-dummy image, we need to make changes in https://github.com/Netcracker/DRNavigator/tree/main/tests/sm-dummy
 1. Update Python image as required and as applicable by modifying [Dockerfile](https://github.com/Netcracker/DRNavigator/blob/main/tests/sm-dummy/Dockerfile)
 2. Update dependancies by modifying [requirements](https://github.com/Netcracker/DRNavigator/blob/main/tests/sm-dummy/requirements.txt) file as applicable.